Students, faculty and staff honored for service-learning

 The national Campus Compact is a national coalition of nearly 850 college and university presidents committed to the civic purposes of higher education.
 To support this civic mission, Campus Compact promotes community service that develops students’ citizenship skills and values, encourages partnerships between campuses and communities and assists faculty who seek to integrate public and community engagement into their teaching and research.

-Tags: campus engagement, honors and recognition, Kathryn Low, Maine Campus Compact, Martha Deschaines.
+Tags: Awards to faculty campus engagement honors and recognition Kathryn Low Maine Campus Compact Martha Deschaines